ljun20160606/sshw/README.md

-`callback-shells` is used to run command after ssh open a session. `error-pattern` is regex pattern that can be used to match message of error, it will return error if match successfully, but `sshw` receive output async, so if it could not match successfully, you can try let next shell delay some time.
+`callback-shells` is used to run command after ssh open a session. `error-pattern` is regex pattern that can be used to match message of error, it will return error if match successfully, but `sshw` receive output async, so if it could not match successfully, you can try wait some time.

+`delay` mean before cmd, 'wait' mean after cmd

 ```
 - name: dev server fully configured